Myers-Briggs Personality Types: Understanding Your Psychological Profile

 Fundamentals of Psychological Type Theory

-• Attitudes: Orientations toward the inner or outer world
+• Attitudes: Perspectives on the inner or outer world

-• Preferences: Natural inclinations in behavior and thought
+• Preferences: Instinctive tendencies in thoughts and behaviors

-This theory suggests that understanding these elements can provide insights into personal strengths, communication styles, and potential areas for growth.
+This theory posits that understanding these components can yield insights into personal strengths, communication styles, and opportunities for growth.

 MBTI Development by Isabel Myers and Katharine Briggs

-Over several decades, they refined their ideas and created a questionnaire to identify personality types.
+Over the years, they honed their ideas and developed a questionnaire designed to identify personality types, culminating in the MBTI’s publication in 1962.

 Core Components of MBTI: Preferences and Dichotomies